pschaeflein/BlogArticles/Funko/article2.md

 ## Step 3: Install the SharePoint Theme

 The repo includes a PowerShell script, [Install-SampleTheme.ps1](https://github.com/SharePoint/sp-dev-site-scripts/blob/master/samples/site-azure-function/Install-SampleTheme.ps1), to create a custom site theme.
-You may want to make a new theme for your site, or you can stick with the Funko colors (which are close but not quite the same as the SharePoint colors).
+You may want to make a new theme for your site, or you can stick with the customer's colors (which are close but not quite the same as the SharePoint colors).

 For example, if you want to call your theme DeptThemeSample, run this: